 Grading: Your course letter grade will be based on the accumulated points you earned from assigned course activities.
-At least 85% of these points come from exams.
+There will be -1000 points for the course.
+About 85% of these points come from exams.
 Your course letter grade will be computed as follows: